 Private Providers cannot be licensed and new government regulations require you to inform, parents you are not licensed.

-Working With a Licensed Agency like Wee Watch
+Working With a Licensed Home Daycare In Ontario like Wee Watch

 In Ontario, only an agency can be licensed.
-Wee Watch is a licensed home childcare agency that exceeds many standards required by the Ministry of Education to ensure a safe, educational, fun experience.
+Wee Watch is a licensed child care agency that exceeds many standards required by the Ministry of Education to ensure a safe, educational, fun experience.
 Working with Wee Watch, Providers are supported by experienced staff so they have more time to focus on caring for children without the added worries.

 Some highlights of what Wee Watch takes care of…